 Once on the water, our guide had all the knowledge you could ever want to know about the rocks and how they were formed.
 I learned so much, even though I had been to this destination many times before.
 We paddled around and through some of the unique rock formations, something that gave us a look that you do not see from the land.

 Shortly after we began the paddle, we crashed into a few good waves, felt the power of the sea and then came a sudden calm as something wondrous happened right in front of us.
 The wall of fog started to burn off on the horizon and a sunny day was born.

-Hopewell Rocks has sandstone sea cliffs that have been carved over thousands of years.
+The Hopewell Rocks Provincial Park has sandstone sea cliffs that have been carved over thousands of years.
 The Flower Pot Rocks, trees that grow at the top of the brown stacks, are highly photographed and show the great variance of the highest tides in the world.

-Open from late May until mid October, visitors to Hopewell Rocks can walk on the ocean floor at the base of these giant formations three hours before and after low tide.
+Open from late May until mid October, visitors to Hopewell Rocks Provincial Park can walk on the ocean floor at the base of these giant formations three hours before and after low tide.
 At Hopewell Cape, high tide can be anywhere from 9.75 to 14 metres (32 to 46 feet).
-An interesting fact: The name The Flower Pot Rocks was created by Mr. Ripley of Ripley’s Believe It or Not!

 We paddled all the way to Demoiselle Beach, an experience I would recommend even if you are not an avid kayaker.
 These kayaks are very stable and the highly experienced guides are there to support you.
 A side note, have a change of clothes ready!

 We were on foot for the second part of the day.
 We walked on the ocean floor, but in a different and less known area of Hopewell Rocks.
 We met up with Kevin Snair and headed one kilometre down to Demoiselle Beach and Demoiselle Rocks.

 In the early days, these rocks were named by sailors who thought they looked like a lineup of ladies.
 The name stuck, and so did the history.